Yukigeshiki/actix-web-sqlx-test-rust/README.md

-# actix-web-diesel-test-rust
+# actix-web-sqlx-test-rust
-Testing Actix Web with Diesel using [Zero to Production in Rust](https://www.amazon.com/Zero-Production-Rust-introduction-development/dp/B0BHLDMFDQ) as a reference.
+Testing Actix Web with SQLX using [Zero to Production in Rust](https://www.zero2prod.com/index.html?country=South%20Africa&discount_code=AF60) as a reference.